CarlKCarlK/range-set-blaze/CONTRIBUTING.md

 5. **Both toolchains**: Stable and Nightly
 6. **Security**: Dependency audits with cargo-audit and cargo-deny

-You can't replicate everything locally (WASM, embedded, multiple OSes), but `just check-all` covers the main issues.
+You can't replicate everything locally (browser WASM, embedded, and multiple OSes), but `just check-all` and `just test-wasm` cover the main local test lanes.

 ## Pull Request Process